Lvdoo/Drawing_Number_Recognition/README.md

-# ✍️ Number Recognition After Drawing
+# ✍️ # ✍️ Drawing Number Recognition

 A simple and interactive Python application that recognizes handwritten digits drawn by the user in real time.